Old Hickory And The Mango Mussolini

 We fired once more and they began to runnin’

-He did his best to cleanse the entire Southeastern United States of Native Americans and he seemed to care little of how many died during his efforts.
-Men, women, and children….
+He did his best to cleanse the entire Southeastern United States of Native Americans and he seemed to care little about how many died during his efforts.
+Men, women, and children.
 It made no difference to him.
 Under his direction, massacres were common.
 He really, really didn’t like brown people.

 He was a populist and an authoritarian with utter contempt for the constitution.
-When Native Americans in Georgia sued to maintain their land rights (Worcester v.
-Georgia), they won.
-The Supreme Court at that time was led by Justice John Marshall.
+When Native Americans in Georgia sued to maintain their land rights in Worcester v.
+Georgia, they won.
+The Supreme Court under Justice John Marshall ruled in their favor.
 But that didn’t stop Jackson.
-He reportedly responded to the ruling by saying, “John Marshall has made his decision; now let him enforce it!”
+He reportedly responded to the ruling by saying, “John Marshall has made his decision; now let him enforce it.”
 And he continued on his merry way.

 During the British-American war, Jackson ruled New Orleans under martial law.
 That was understandable.
 But even after the war ended and the danger was past, he refused to end it.
 When a Louisiana state senator complained, Jackson locked him up.
 When a judge ruled the senator must be charged or released, Jackson ran him out of town.

 So you have to admit, it is interesting.
-Of all the choices, of all the truly great American leaders for President Donald Trump to choose from, it’s Andrew Jackson’s portrait that’s just been hung in the oval office.
+Of all the choices, of all the truly great American leaders a president could draw inspiration from, it’s Andrew Jackson’s portrait that was hung in the Oval Office.
 It was not a random choice.